 Qualified Trustees Under Arizona Law

 Not just anyone can serve as the trustee on a deed of trust.
-Arizona requires the trustee to have a professional credential or institutional standing.
-This protects borrowers by ensuring that the person or entity holding legal title to their property has accountability and regulatory oversight.
+Arizona requires the trustee to hold a professional credential or institutional standing.

 The trustee of a trust deed shall be: 1.
 An association or corporation doing business under the laws of this state as a bank, trust company, savings and loan association, credit union, insurance company, escrow agent or consumer lender.
 2. A person who is a member of the state bar of Arizona.
 3. A person who is a licensed real estate broker under the laws of this state.

 A.R.S. § 33-803(A)(1)-(3)The list also includes licensed insurance producers, federally regulated financial institutions, and parent corporations of qualifying entities.
-In practice, most deeds of trust in Arizona name a title company or escrow agent as the trustee.
+In practice, most deeds of trust name a title company or escrow agent as the trustee.

 Restrictions That Protect Borrowers

-An individual trustee who qualifies under the statute cannot also be the beneficiary (lender) on the same deed of trust.
-This separation matters.
-The trustee's role is to act neutrally, holding title as security and conducting any sale if the borrower defaults.
-Allowing the lender to serve as both trustee and beneficiary would eliminate that neutral safeguard.
+The trustee's role is to act as a neutral party.
+The trustee holds title as security and conducts any sale if the borrower defaults.
+Letting the lender serve as both trustee and beneficiary would remove that safeguard.

-Corporate or institutional trustees have a narrow exception: they may hold both roles if they acquired the beneficiary's interest after being appointed and acted in good faith.
-The statute also prohibits lending a trustee's name or corporate capacity to a non-qualifying individual.
-This prevents unqualified parties from circumventing the requirements by teaming up with a qualifying trustee in name only.
+The statute also bars lending a trustee's name or corporate status to a non-qualifying person.
+This prevents unqualified parties from bypassing the rules by teaming up with a qualifying trustee in name only.